matt-harvey/tabulo/README.md

 |  odd? |     true     |     false    |     true     |
 ```

-The `transpose` method accepts various options for controlling the layout and content of the new
-table.
+By default, a header row is added to the new table, showing the string value of the element
+represented in that column.
+This can be configured, however, along with other aspects of
+`transpose`'s behaviour.
 For details, see the documentation.
-(TODO Link to documentation for #transpose, once available at
+(TODO Link to
+documentation for #transpose, once available at rubydoc site.)
-rubydoc site.)

 <a name="additional-configuration-options"></a>
 ### Additional configuration options